tllnll/Immortal_bot/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Download the repository, go to the project folder and Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the requirements.

 ```bash
 git clone https://github.com/tllnll/Immortal_bot.git